hoshikawa2/qlora_training/README.md

 ## 🎯 Introduction

 Training large language models (LLMs) from scratch is unfeasible for most people, as it requires hundreds of GPUs and billions of tokens.
-However, it is possible to adapt pre-trained models (such as Mistral-7B or any other model) for specific use cases using lighter techniques such as LoRA and QLoRA.
-These allow training only a fraction of the original parameters with 4-bit quantization, drastically reducing memory consumption.
+On Oracle Cloud Infrastructure (OCI), however, you can leverage powerful NVIDIA GPUs—such as the A10 or A100—to adapt pre-trained models (like Mistral-7B) for your own use cases.
+By applying lightweight techniques such as LoRA and QLoRA, you only train a fraction of the parameters while using 4-bit quantization to drastically reduce memory requirements.
+This approach makes fine-tuning on enterprise-grade GPUs in the cloud both cost-effective and scalable, whether for experimentation on a single RTX GPU or for distributed training across clustered NVIDIA accelerators.
 ### Real Applications

 - Specialized chatbots: healthcare, legal, finance.